Synthetic Testing Anomaly Detection¶

 Detection Interval¶

-The time range for querying detection metrics.
-Affected by the detection frequency, the selectable detection intervals will vary.
+The time range for querying detection Metrics.
+Affected by the detection frequency, the selectable detection intervals may vary.

 Detection Frequency | Detection Interval (Dropdown Options) |